 Can You Use a Cast Iron Dutch Oven on a Glass Top Stove

-My article gives you tips and tricks on how to use a Dutch oven on a top stove.
+This article gives tips and tricks on using a Dutch oven on a top stove.

 What Type of Cookware Should be Used on a Glass Top Stove?

-Although any cookware with a smooth surface can be used on a glass stove, manufacturers of these cooking appliances’ preferences are stainless steel cookware.
-It is smooth with a flat base light enough to lift up easily but heavy enough not to move around the surface and scratch it.
+Although any cookware with a smooth surface can be used on a glass stove, manufacturers of these cooking appliances prefer stainless steel cookware.
+It is smooth with a flat base, light enough to lift easily but heavy enough not to move around the surface and scratch it.

 Can You Use Cast Iron on a Glass Top Stove?